ujjwalwahi/flutterwave-php-payment-gateway/README.md

-# Flutterway Payment Gateway Package For PHP
+# Flutterwave Payment Gateway Package For PHP

 An easy to use php package for flutterway payment gateway The easiest way to make and accept payments from customers anywhere in the world.